statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

         return self.decode(z), mu, logvar
 ```

-Next, we next select a gradient descent optimizer, [Adam](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Adam), and select a fuction to optimize, the loss_function, and we define a train and test procedure to use.
+Next, we select a gradient-based optimizer (Adam) and the loss function to optimize (reconstruction + KLD).
+The train and test procedures are defined below.

 ```{code-cell} ipython3
 input_dim = combined.shape[0]